skull4L/College-notes/Biology/(8) The control of gene expression/Epigenetics.md

 - The mechanism involving small double· stranded sections of siRNA operates as follows.
     - An enzyme cuts large double-stranded molecules of RNA into smaller sections called small interfering RNA (siRNA)
     - One of the 2 siRNA strands combines with an enzyme.
-    - The siRNA molecule guides the enzyme to a messenger RNA molecule by pairing up its bases with the complementary ones on a section of rhe mRNA molecule
+    - The siRNA molecule guides the enzyme to a messenger RNA molecule by pairing up its bases with the complementary ones on a section of the mRNA molecule
     - Once in position, the enzyme cuts the mRNA inro smaller sections
     - The mRNA is no longer capable of being translated into a polypeptide. • This means that the gene has not been expressed, that is. it has been blocked